Shadorc/Seeker/README.md

 # Seeker
+Seeker is a simple implementation of the path-findind algorithm named A* with a graphical interface.
-Seeker is a path-finding software using the A* algorithm that allows you to find a way between two points as quickly as possible.
-A graphical interface allows to place or generate random obstacles or to configure several parameters such as the diagonal movement, the size of the grid and the speed of travel.
+A* allows you to find a path between two points as quickly as possible.
+The graphical interface provides:
+- A way to generate random obstacles
+- Activation of diagonal movements
+- Configuration of the grid's size
+- Configuration of the time between actions (travel speed)

-More information about A* can be found [here](http://forums.mediabox.fr/wiki/tutoriaux/flashplatform/jeux/pathfinder_algorithme_astar).
+More information about A* can be found [here](https://en.wikipedia.org/wiki/A*_search_algorithm).

 ## Screenshot
 ![Screenshot](https://i.imgur.com/LPcJi2J.png)